 Risks of hip and knee replacement

-All surgeries have a risk of complications.
-Understanding these risks and how they apply to you should be part of deciding whether or not to have surgery.
+All surgeries have risks for complications.
+Knowing what these risks are and how they apply to you is part of deciding whether or not to have surgery.

 - Breathing problems after surgery.
-These are more common if you have had general anesthesia and a breathing tube.
+These are more common if you've had general anesthesia and a breathing tube.

-- Infection in the knee, lungs (pneumonia), or urinary tract
+- Infection in the joint, lungs (pneumonia), or urinary tract.

 - Poor wound healing.
-This is more likely for people who are not healthy before surgery, people who smoke or have diabetes, or people who take medicines that weaken the immune system.
+This is more likely for people who are not healthy before surgery, who smoke or have diabetes, or who take medicines that weaken their immune systems.

-- An allergic reaction to any of the medicines you receive is rare, but one may occur.
-Some of these reactions may be life threatening.
+- An allergic reaction to a medicine you receive.
+This is rare, but some of these reactions may be life threatening.

-- Falls in hospitals can be a major problem.
-The cause may be loose gowns, slippery floors, medicines that make you sleepy, pain, unfamiliar surroundings, feeling weak after surgery, or moving around with a lot of tubes attached to your body
+- Falls in the hospital.
+Falls can be a major problem.
+Many things can lead to a fall, including loose gowns, slippery floors, medicines that make you sleepy, pain, unfamiliar surroundings, weakness after surgery, or moving around with a lot of tubes attached to your body.

-It is normal to lose blood during hip- or knee-replacement surgery.
-Some people need a blood transfusion during surgery or their recovery in the hospital.
+It is normal to lose blood during and after hip or knee replacement surgery.
+Some people need a blood transfusion during surgery or during their recovery period in the hospital.
 You are less likely to need a transfusion if your red blood count is high enough before surgery.
 Some surgeries require you to donate blood before surgery.
 You should ask your provider about whether there is a need for that.

 Much of the bleeding during surgery comes from the bone that has been cut.
-A hematoma (bruise) may occur if blood collects around the new knee joint or under the skin after surgery.
+A bruise may occur if blood collects around the new joint or under the skin after surgery.

-You are more likely to form a blood clot during and soon after hip- or knee-replacement surgery.
+Your chances of having a blood clot form are higher during and soon after hip or knee replacement surgery.
 Sitting or lying down for long periods of time during and after surgery will make your blood move more slowly through your body.
 This increases your risk of a blood clot.

 Two types of blood clots are:

-- May receive blood thinners before and after surgery
+- You may receive blood thinners before and after surgery.

-- May wear compression stocking on your legs after surgery to improve blood flow
+- You might wear compression stockings on your legs to improve blood flow after surgery.

-- Will be encouraged to get out of bed and walk in the halls to improve blood flow
+- You will be encouraged to get out of bed and walk in the halls to improve blood flow.

-Some problems that may occur after your hip- or knee-replacement surgery include:
+Some problems that may occur after hip or knee replacement surgery include:

 - Infection in your new joint.
 If this occurs, your new joint may need to be removed to clear the infection.
 This problem is more likely in people who have diabetes or a weakened immune system.
 After surgery, and often before surgery, you will learn what you can do to prevent infections in your new joint.